apfelaudio/eurorack-pmod/README.md

 - VCA (voltage controlled amplifier)
 - VCO (voltage controlled oscillator)

 These examples can all run out of the box on the development boards listed below.
-The repository currently only supports a Linux-based development environment, however porting to Mac / Windows should be fairly trivial and maybe the community can do it :).

 ## Choosing an FPGA development board
 An FPGA development board itself is NOT included!
 Essentially anything iCE40 or ECP5 based that has a PMOD connector will support the open-source tools and the examples in this project.
 Just make sure you have enough LUTS, >3K is enough to do interesting things.